Maple Creek, Saskatchewan

 Maple Creek is a town in the Cypress Hills of southwest Saskatchewan, Canada.
 It is surrounded by the Rural Municipality of Maple Creek No. 111.
-The population was 2,084 at the 2016 Census.
+The population was 2,176 at the 2021 Census.

 The town is 103 km southeast of Medicine Hat, Alberta, and 40 km north of the Cypress Hills Interprovincial Park on Highway 21 and 8 km south of the Trans-Canada Highway.
 Maple Creek runs along the west side of town.

 The administrative headquarters of the Nekaneet Cree Nation is 37 km southeast of Maple Creek.

 History

 After the North-West Mounted Police had been established at Fort Walsh, settlers began to explore the Cypress Hills area, living along the creeks and doing small-scale ranching.
 The Department of the Interior was operating a First Nations farm on the Maple Creek, a few miles south from the present town site.
-In 1882-1883 the First Nations (mainly Cree, Saulteaux, and Assiniboine) were moved to Qu'Appelle, and the farm was then operated by Major Shurtleff, an ex-Mounted Policeman, and George Wood, his brother-in-law.
+In 1882-1883 the First Nations (mainly Cree, Saulteaux, and Assiniboine) were moved to Qu'Appelle, and the farm was then operated by Major Shurtleff, a former Royal Canadian Mounted Police, and George Wood, his brother-in-law.

 In the winter of 1882, a Canadian Pacific Railway construction crew of 12 decided to winter where the town of Maple Creek now stands.
 This marked the establishment of Maple Creek.

 In June 2010, a flood submerged some of the town when Maple Creek overflowed its banks.
 The same flood hit much of southwestern Saskatchewan and southern Alberta and even destroyed a portion of the Trans-Canada Highway.